AMD Quark for PyTorch#

 # # 5.
 (Optional) Export onnx

-# # If user want to export the quantized model, please freeze the quantized model first
+# # If you want to export the quantized model, please freeze the quantized model first

 # freezed_quantized_model = quantizer.freeze(quant_model)